G-Core/product-documentation/documentation/cloud/networking/load-balancers/use-annotations-for-load-balancers.md

 Instead of the sample values (```65```, ```272```, and ```40```), use the appropriate values for your project.
 The value format is the same as supported by the public <a href="https://api.gcore.com/docs/cloud#tag/DDOS-Protection" target="_blank">DDoS Protection API</a>.

-To enable logging for your cluster, use the following one:
+To enable logging for your cluster, use the following command:

 ```
 apiVersion: v1